LaChatterie/Verger/CUSTOM-CONFIG-README.md

 ## How It Works

-The custom configuration system reads settings directly from a JSON file (`custom-config.json`) at runtime.
-This approach is simpler and more reliable than using environment variables.
+The custom configuration system uses a TypeScript file (`src/renderer/src/config/custom-config.ts`) that defines constants used throughout the application.
+This approach is simpler and more reliable than using runtime configuration files.

 ## Configuration Options

 You can customize the following settings:

-- **SYSTEM_MODELS**: Override the available models for each provider
+- **CUSTOM_SYSTEM_MODELS**: Override the available models for each provider
-- **DEFAULT_MODEL**: Set the default model for new conversations
+- **CUSTOM_DEFAULT_MODEL**: Set the default model for new conversations
-- **TOPIC_NAMING_MODEL**: Set the model used for generating topic names
+- **CUSTOM_TOPIC_NAMING_MODEL**: Set the model used for generating topic names
-- **TRANSLATE_MODEL**: Set the model used for translations
+- **CUSTOM_TRANSLATE_MODEL**: Set the model used for translations
-- **INITIAL_PROVIDERS**: Configure which providers are available and enabled by default
+- **CUSTOM_INITIAL_PROVIDERS**: Configure which providers are available and enabled by default
-- **TOPIC_NAMING_PROMPT**: Set a custom prompt for generating topic names
+- **CUSTOM_TOPIC_NAMING_PROMPT**: Set a custom prompt for generating topic names
-- **SETTINGS**: Override any application settings
+- **CUSTOM_SETTINGS**: Override any application settings

 ## How to Use

 ### Local Development

-1. Edit the `custom-config.json` file to customize your settings
+1. Edit the `src/renderer/src/config/custom-config.ts` file to customize your settings
 2. Run the standard build script:

 ```bash